heymeni/Gateway/README.md

-meni, the other sinner inhibiting a lost soul
+meni, the other sinner inhibiting this lost soul